wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/427-letter-garner-to-johnston.md

 ---
+doc_date: '1968-02-28'
+doc_num: 427
+doc_order: 427
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 49/134]'
-title: "427 LETTER GARNER TO JOHNSTON"
+title: LETTER GARNER TO JOHNSTON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10293
 vol_id: 27
-doc_date: 1968-02-28
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 427 LETTER GARNER TO JOHNSTON

-UKNA: FCO 49/134

 London, 28 February 1968

 Confidential

-I have been thinking about the interesting problem you raise in your letter of 7 February1 about the channel of communication for the announcement of appointments of Australian State Governors.
+I have been thinking about the interesting problem you raise in your letter of 7 February[1](#f1) about the channel of communication for the announcement of appointments of Australian State Governors.

 I am afraid that I must differ from your understanding that State Governors are appointed by the Queen as Sovereign of Australia.
 This is in fact not the case.
 They are appointed on the advice of the Secretary of State (who in practice, of course, always consults the State Premier), and therefore it can only be that the Queen acts in this matter as Queen of the United Kingdom.
 Moreover it is the Queen’s United Kingdom Style and Titles that are used in the Governors’ Commissions of Appointment.
 This is no doubt a relic of colonialism and is but one of the many anachronisms surrounding the whole concept of State Governors.